-How to reach local fleets and field service fleets by industry
+How to reach more local fleets and field service fleets

-I noticed a common audience that nearly everyone who sells to local “van and pickup truck” field service fleets says they want to reach.
+I noticed a common audience that nearly everyone selling to “van and pickup truck” field service fleets wants to reach.

 “I want to reach plumbers, HVAC, electricians.”
 The trades vary, but plumbers are nearly always mentioned.

-But if you start brainstorming, there are so many more possible prospects!
+There are many other industries with field service fleets.
+If you start brainstorming, there are so many more possible prospects.

 Local and Field Service Fleets

-You will now benefit from our aging 50+ year old house, a few fun planned renovations, but mostly, oh so many surprises.
-Because over the years, a lot of vehicles have been in our driveway.
+You will now benefit from our aging 50+ year old house, and a few fun planned renovations, but mostly unwelcome surprises.
+Because a lot of vehicles have been in our driveway.
 I hope this helps you find more local fleets and field service industries for prospecting: